Spotted whistling duck: Diet and Feeding

 The Diet of the spotted whistling duck contains grass seeds, aquatic invertebrates, aquatic plants, and small fish.
 These ducks obtain their food by dabbling and diving.
 The ducks dabble at the surface of the ponds, filtering the water through their bills.
 The birds bounce on the surface to enter the water headfirst, after being underwater for a maximum of 15 seconds they emerge with another bounce.
 Scientists never observed food in the bill after the diving behavior.
 They concluded the birds consume the food while underwater.
 (Beruldsen) The majority of feeding occurs at night.

 Breeding

 The genus Dendrocygna has strong pair bonds.
 Male and female birds are visually similar, females are slightly heavier than males.
 Without weighing the bird sex is difficult to determine.
 Breeding season begins in September with active nests found as late as April.
 Their nests are found in hollowed-out trees.
 Both parents participate in nest building at the same time.
 One pair can have several clutches a year consisting of 10-11 eggs.
+Eggs of this species measure 5.2 x 3.8 cm in length and width.
 Both parents incubate the eggs for 18–31 days and when hatched the chick weighs 17.5g.
 In captivity, the chicks fledged at 7 weeks, yet in the wild scientists have observed chicks flying at 45–50 days old.
 The spotted whistling duck has a breeding system described as 'primitive,' which is consistent with other basal groups in Anseriformes.